trylinear/linear/README.md

 - `locales`: Localization files.
 - `views`: Server-side templates.

-Note: Replacing either the `locales` or `views` directory is a destructive action.
-Replacing `static` is a additive action as the server will look for static files in the config specified directory first.
+Note: Replacing the `locales` directory is a destructive action.
+Changing `static` or `views` is a additive action as the server will look for static files and view templates in the config specified directories first.

 ### ga